Eangelus/Eangelus/README.md

 ## Hi there 👋, I´m Tom!

 # 💫 About Me:
 A passionate software designer.<br><br>It started with my Commodore 64 and continues to this day.<br>I always wanted to become a programmer, in 2021 I took the plunge and started training as an application developer.
 Since 2023, I have also been a programmer on paper.<br><br>When I got bored of hardware, I started learning Java in my spare time, followed by C++. <br><br>During my training as an application developer, Python and C# were on the agenda.
-My prior knowledge of OOP and the other languages led me to learn the first frameworks.<br><br><br>I am currently working with Javascript, Django and Docker<br>
+My prior knowledge of OOP and the other languages led me to learn the first frameworks.<br><br><br>I am currently working with Docker, LLM , Ollama, Blazor and Maui<br>

 ## 🌐 Socials: